danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 AI has radically changed the pace of production, but our accountability for the systems we operate hasn't changed.
 That gap creates a tension: how do we move faster without losing our grip on understanding and responsibility?

-My own first attempt at addressing this has been to slow down on purpose before the code generation phase — adding an explicit planning and reasoning phase as a safety layer when working with AI, which I've written about in [Slowing Down AI on Purpose](../slowing-down-ai-on-purpose).
+My own first attempt at addressing this has been to slow down before the code generation phase — adding an explicit planning and reasoning phase as a safety layer when working with AI, which I've written about in [Slowing Down AI on Purpose](../slowing-down-ai-on-purpose).

 Given the speed of coding is outpacing our ability to fully absorb and stand behind what we ship, we need practices to help teams stay responsibly fast.
 Workflows and expectations need to evolve alongside human cognitive abilities, rather than assuming speed alone is progress.
 This will allow us to harness AI's velocity without sacrificing reliability and comprehension, and hopefully avoid unintentional damage!

 ## TODO
-* subtlety about F1 fuel optimization: https://las-motorsport.com/f1/blog/what-kind-of-fuel-do-f1-cars-use/17211/
+- i don't have an exact solution but...
-- F1 track: Run-off areas: Big areas around the track where cars can safely go if they spin or crash.
-Surface: Very smooth asphalt for grip
+- exhilarating and terrifying at the same time
 - telemetry and F1? https://f1briefing.com/how-metrics-shape-f1-team-outcomes/ or https://www.veritasnewspaper.org/post/telemetry-in-f1-the-invisible-communication-between-car-and-pit
 * maybe work in safety analogy: F1 used to be extremely dangerous, but now it's much safer, thanks to technology:
   * Halo: Protects drivers from flying debris or crashes.